sjpierce/Pierce.AEA2024/README.md

     put the reference list in the order the citations were used.
 It is used by Quarto to format reference sections.
   - `CSTAT_theme.css`: This is custom style sheet file to provide color scheme, fonts, etc. for my slides.
   - `Pierce.AEA2024.Rproj`: This is an RStudio project file.
 It contains some settings for working with the project in that software.
   - `README.md`: This file is obtained by knitting the `README.Rmd` file and is used by GitHub to display information about the repository.
-    Do not edit it manually: just re-knit `README.Rmd` to update it.
+    Do not edit it manually: just re-knit `README.qmd` to update it.
 In R Studio, you can read the formatted version by opening the file and clicking the Preview button.
-  - `README.Rmd`: This file gives an introduction to the repository.
+  - `README.qmd`: This file gives an introduction to the repository.
     Rendering it produces the `README.md` file and opens the preview automatically.
   - `references.bib`: This is a BibTeX file containing citation data for